paragliding training center

 If you decide to continue your training to the PPG-2 level and above, you will receive a full credit for the cost of your PPG-1 training towards additional training.

 Master the fundamentals of flight in a powered paraglider.
 This course will take a new student through both PPG-1 (if he has not already completed it) and PPG-2 certification by a USPPA certified instructor.
 Training includes learning how to setup for landing in a specific area, increasing flying skills generally, covering the terminology, operation and preflight of the motor unit.
 Upon completion of this course, students are ready for extended paramotoring flights with their own powered paraglider.
 This is the minimum certification level that allows PPG pilots to fly without the direct supervision of an instructor.
 If you are considering any PPG certification, we highly recommend that you purchase the DVD Risk and Reward and watch it many times.
 It is available from us.
 It will give you a clear presentation of what PPG is all about.
+Those who have completed the PPG-1 training at Southwest Airsports will get a credit towards their PPG-2 tuition equal to their paid PPG-1 tuition.

 Training for PPG2 does NOT include flying equipment such as a glider, paramotor, or accessories.
 You can purchase this equipment from us prior to or during your PPG2 training.